-Pro-Palestine crowd storms Russia’s Dagestan to protest flight from Israel
+Angry crowd storms Russia’s Dagestan airport to protest flight from Israel

 Impeding aid to Gaza could be crime under ICC jurisdiction, says prosecutor

-“As a result of the incident at Makhachkala airport, there are injured (people), who are receiving medical help,” Dagestan’s health ministry said on Telegram, without elaborating.
+“More than 150 active participants in the unrest have been identified, 60 of them have been arrested,” Russia’s interior ministry said in a statement.
+Nine police officers were injured in clashes with the crowd, including two who were receiving treatment at a hospital.

-Local news reports said the airliner belonged to Russian carrier Red Wings.
+Local news reports said the airliner in question belonged to Russian carrier Red Wings.

+Social media footage showed scared passengers rushing to re-enter the plane amid commotion on the runway of Makhachkala airport.

-Social media footage showed some in the crowd on the landing field waving Palestinian flags and others checking the passports of passengers who had arrived in Makhachkala.
+Videos also showed the protesting crowd breaking down glass doors and running through the airport, with some chanting anti-Jewish slogans.
+On the landing field, some were seen waving Palestinian flags and others checking the passports of arriving passengers.

-“We’re getting reports that now, protesters are trying to overturn a police car at Makhachkala airport,” said Al Jazeera’s Yulia Shapovalova, reporting from Moscow.
-“Police reportedly fired into the air to try and disperse the crowd.”

-One protester could be seen in the videos holding a sign reading, “Child killers have no place in Dagestan.”
+Several local Telegram channels also showed photos and videos of dozens of people waiting outside the airport seemingly to stop cars.
+Another group were seen trying to topple over a patrol truck.
+One protester could be seen in the videos holding a sign reading: “Child killers have no place in Dagestan”.

+The incident comes as Israel pushes forward with expanded ground operations inside the Gaza Strip, even as heavy aerial bombardment continues.
+Officials in Gaza say more than 8,000 Palestinians, including 3,324 children, have been killed since the war began on October 7, when Hamas, the group running the besieged enclave launched a surprise attack inside Israel.
+At least 1,400 Israelis and foreign nationals have been killed in the Hamas attack, according to Israeli officials.

-In a statement released on Sunday night, Israeli Prime Minister Benjamin Netanyahu’s office said that Israel “expects the Russian law enforcement authorities to protect the safety of all Israeli citizens and Jews wherever they may be and to act resolutely against the rioters and against the wild incitement directed against Jews and Israelis.”
+In a statement released on Sunday night, Israeli Prime Minister Benjamin Netanyahu’s office said that Israel “expects the Russian law enforcement authorities to protect the safety of all Israeli citizens and Jews wherever they may be and to act resolutely against the rioters and against the wild incitement directed against Jews and Israelis”.

+Earlier on Sunday, the RIA Novosti news agency reported that a Jewish centre in the city of Nalchik, in the nearby republic of Kabardino-Balkaria, had been set on fire.

+Several Israeli media outlets reported, citing Israeli security officials, that the Israeli passengers were isolated and guarded at Makhachkala airport after the incident in Dagestan.
+According to the reports, the plan was to fly them directly on to Moscow.

 Appeals for calm

-The Ministry of Internal Affairs for Russia’s North Caucasian Federal District, where Dagestan is located, said that CCTV footage would be used to establish the identities of those who stormed the airport and those involved would be brought to justice.
+Russia’s civilian aviation agency, Rosaviatsia, reported late on Sunday that the airfield had been cleared of unauthorised people but that the airport would tentatively remain closed to incoming aircraft until November 6.

-While voicing support for Gaza, the regional Dagestan government appealed to citizens to remain calm and not take part in such protests.
+While voicing support for Gaza, the regional government in Muslim-majority Dagestan appealed to citizens to remain calm and not take part in such protests.

 The government warned the protesters on Telegram “not to continue illegal acts and not to interfere with the work of airport employees”.